Managing the Team – Introduction to Supervision/Management

 Strategic thinking is essential for all leaders and is necessary to create smart strategies and identify improvements.
 Learn how to apply strategic thinking as part of planning and policy development and the different types of intelligence that contribute to strategic thinking.
 Gain an introduction to different perspectives of looking at an organisation and models for strategic thinking, strategy and change.

-Managing the Resources – Managing Budgets and Financial Plans
+Managing the Resources – Managing Public Sector Budgets

 Managing the Work – Managing Your Project: An Introduction to Project Management